gnicholl/invoiceR/README.md

 # invoiceR

 An R Markdown based invoicing system that (1) creates a PDF invoice and (2) input billed balance into an income csv file.
+Install via `remotes::install_github("gnicholl/invoiceR")`. mychan24 is the original author.
+I have made just a handful of changes in order to make the package work out of the box.
+At least I *think* it works, as long as you have TinyTex to auto install tex packages.
+You may need to install Open Sans font manually, i.e. `tinytex::tlmgr_install(pkgs=c("opensans"))`.

-## Demo
+## Example

-* Run `demo/ClientName_InvoiceGeneration.Rmd` for a demo that will generate PDF invoice and export a csv file with income data.
+* Find example code in `inst/demo/ClientName_InvoiceGeneration.Rmd` which will generate PDF invoice and export a csv file with income data.
 * If it is run again, the same invoice will be generated, but income data will not be exported unless the invoice number is different (try changing the `invoice_demo.yaml` file)
-*

 ## Inputs
 `invoiceR` wants 3 `yaml` files that separately define information for the (1) client, (2) provider (you), (3) invoice.